MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/help/placing-comment-based-help-in-functions.md

 - At the end of the function body.

 - Before the `Function` keyword.
-When the function is in a script or script module, there cannot be more than one blank line between the last line of the comment-based help and the `Function` keyword.
+When the function is in a script or script module, there can't be more than one blank line between the last line of the comment-based help and the `Function` keyword.
 Otherwise, `Get-Help` associates the help with the script, not with the function.